sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/datadog.md

 [RFC](https://docs.google.com/document/d/1xnAgloZB8sEkyhecjml2ByQl-aUCrJdWDYOBj3asA9g)

-Its purpose it not to replace existing [monitoring and alerting](../../../engineering/tools/observability/monitoring.md), but to extend it with more options including:
+Its purpose is not to replace existing [monitoring and alerting](../../../engineering/tools/observability/monitoring.md), but to extend it with more options including:

 - metrics
 - logs